anupama977/R27_Test/README.md

 Build the project:
 --
-make build

 Run the checks:

 (in the projects directory)

 cmake -S . -B build

 cmake --build build --verbose

 ./build/queue_test

 To clean the build: